susheel7783/Docker-and-kubernates-learning-resource/docker.md

 Problem it Solves: The classic "Works on my machine" problem.
 It ensures that if an app runs on a developer's Windows laptop, it will run exactly the same on a client's Mac or a Linux server

-Docker is an open-source platform that uses containerization to package an application and all its dependencies into a single unit called a container.
+Docker is an open-source platform that uses containerization to package an application and all its dependencies into a single unit called a container. and then we ship this container to the client via image and we can run this image on any computer

+in docker we are creating virtual env or creating container and because of that virtual env it works on different computer

 Problem Solved: The "Works on my machine" syndrome.